 Small Business Advisor Program

-The Small Business Advisor Program is a 14-week long training program for graduate business students who want to accrue hands-on business experience, become small business consultants and make a difference in the life of San Francisco Bay Area rising entrepreneurs.
+The volunteer Small Business Advisor Program is a 10-week long training program for graduate business students who want to accrue hands-on business experience, become small business consultants and make a difference in the life of San Francisco Bay Area rising entrepreneurs.

 Centro created this volunteer program as an essential component of its entrepreneur development model, which benefits greatly both entrepreneurs and advisors.
 Through this program, MBA students and other graduate business school students have the particularly unique opportunity to truly learn what it takes to start a business and seek funding.